python/cpython/Doc/reference/simple_stmts.rst

 is invoked, the function can proceed exactly as if the :keyword:`yield` statement were just another external call.

-As of Python version 2.5, the :keyword:`yield` statement is now allowed in the :keyword:`try` clause of a :keyword:`try` ...  :keyword:`finally` construct.
+The :keyword:`yield` statement is allowed in the :keyword:`try` clause of a :keyword:`try` ...  :keyword:`finally` construct.
 If the generator is not resumed before it is finalized (by reaching a zero reference count or by being garbage collected), the generator-iterator's :meth:`close` method will be called, allowing any pending :keyword:`finally` clauses to execute.

 .. seealso::